Shaier/A.N.N-and-Regression/README.md

 # A.N.N and Regression

-In this project I compared some of the strenghts and weaknesses of regular logistic regression models to neural networks.
+In this project I compared some of the strenghts and weaknesses of regular logistic regression models and neural network models.